finos/waltz/docs/blog/README.md

 - the blog content itself still lives in `docs/blog/`
 - `BUNDLE_GEMFILE=blog/Gemfile` keeps Bundler pointed at the blog Gemfile while serving from the docs root
 - `docs/_config.yml` excludes `blog/vendor/` and `blog/.bundle/` so Jekyll does not try to treat Bundler internals as site content
+- `docs/_config.yml` and the sync script exclude `.sass-cache/` so Sass cache files do not trigger endless rebuild loops

 Default local URL: